mesonbuild/meson/docs/markdown/Commands.md

 - `PATH` includes every directory where there is an executable that would be installed into `bindir`.
 On windows it also includes every directory where there is a DLL needed to run those executables.
+- `LD_LIBRARY_PATH` includes every directory where there is a shared library that would be installed into `libdir`.
+This allows to run system application using custom build of some libraries.
+For example running system GEdit when building GTK from git.
+On OSX the environment variable is `DYLD_LIBRARY_PATH` and `PATH` on Windows.
+- `GI_TYPELIB_PATH` includes every directory where a GObject Introspection typelib is built.
+This is automatically set when using `gnome.generate_gir()`.

 {{ devenv_arguments.inc }}